 The amount of eggs required for a treatment cycle to end in pregnancy depends mainly on the quality of each laboratory, of the eggs and of the male’s sperm.
 However, it is impossible to know in advance how many blastocysts will be formed.
 In any case, the number doesn’t matter, but its quality.

 At Institut Marquès 90% of the transfers carried out are of a single embryo.
 In this way, twin pregnancies and the risks these involve are avoided.
 Furthermore, this also maintains and even improves pregnancy rates.
 This is the conclusion of a recent study by Institut Marquès that was awarded the First Prize of the Interest Area of Sterility and Infertility in the 35th edition of the National Congress of the Spanish Gynaecology and Obstetrics Society (SEGO), which was held in Málaga this year.
 Compared with the data of the Spanish Fertility Society, our better success rates are evident, following our policy of transferring a single embryo.
+Look at the results of the last 2 years of Institut Marquès’ egg donation program.
+They can qualify as exceptional.

 As a healthcare professional I am ashamed to think that medicine can become an “auction”, regardless of the consequences.
 Sterility is an illness and no one should play with it by deceiving patients with the frustrations and the costs involved.
 It is regrettable to see aggressive advertising that goes against all ethics and reality.